 The Academy works closely with the ‘Careers and Enterprise Company’, to ensure the school is meeting the 8 Gatsby Benchmarks and supported by the Strategic Career Lead for United Learning.

-Once pupils leave Marsden Heights Community College at the end of Year 11 they are able to contact the school Careers Lead via email if they need any further assistance.
+Once students leave Marsden Heights Community College at the end of Year 11 they are able to contact the school Careers Lead via email if they need any further assistance.
 (Details for this are available under the ‘Careers Leader’ tab).

-The pupils at Marsden Heights have access to impartial Information, Advice and Guidance, from a dedicated staff member who works closely with students on a day-to-day basis and who has the support of the Senior Leadership Team whose role is to help guide your child to their chosen destination.
+The students at Marsden Heights have access to impartial Information, Advice and Guidance, from a dedicated staff member who works closely with students on a day-to-day basis and who has the support of the Senior Leadership Team whose role is to help guide your child to their chosen destination.

 The School’s Career Leader can be contacted either via phone or email.
 See below for contact details.